jemcap/jemcap/README.md

 - 🥇 In 2023, I secured a front-end development internship with PolicyCON, an award-winning company dedicated to transforming the think-tank industry.
 - 🏆 In 2019, I was awarded 2nd place for outstanding user empathy, conceptual thinking and design quality in delivering my team's solution to a design brief.
 Awarded by Cambridge Consultants.
-- 🌟 During my final year of undergraduate studies in 2022, I independently designed, developed, and published a website for Nottingham Trent University Design Industries (NTUDI) '22, while balancing the demands of my final year project.
+- 🌟 During my final year of undergraduate studies in 2022, I led the website team, designed, developed, and published a website for Nottingham Trent University Design Industries (NTUDI) '22, while balancing the demands of my final year project.

 ## 🔗 Connect with Me